Knight Rider (2008 film): Plot

 At night, several power company technicians answer a call at Charles Graiman's home.
 He is suspicious, as he did not expect them until the next morning.
 They threaten his daughter if he does not co-operate and Graiman suffers a fatal heart attack.
 Searching his home for hard drives containing the information they are after (for a defense project named Prometheus), they stumble across a parked Ford Mustang Shelby GT500KR in the garage that they unsuccessfully try to stop.

-Mike Traceur, a 23-year-old ex-Army Ranger, is awakened by his friend Dylan to deal with "Mike's investors" who are attempting to collect a $90,000 gambling debt.
+Mike Traceur, a 25-year-old ex-Army Ranger, is awakened by his friend Dylan Fass to deal with "Mike's investors" who are attempting to collect a $90,000 gambling debt.
 Traceur's Shelby Cobra breaks down when he attempts to flee, and the men threaten Fass's life if Traceur does not pay the debt.

 After an early morning surf, FBI special agent Carrie Rivai receives a call that Graiman, her longtime friend, is dead and leaves her date, a woman she met the night before, to investigate.

 Sarah Graiman, a 24-year-old Ph.D. candidate at Stanford University, lectures a class on nanotechnology.
 After the lecture, she receives a phone call from KITT warning her about the men planning to abduct her.
 Sarah's pursuers catch her, but she is rescued by KITT.
 Sarah and KITT track down Traceur, who turns out to be her childhood friend, and whom she was involved with has not seen since he left home at 18.
 They find him at the Montecito Casino, playing poker to repay his debt.
 He is resistant when Sarah asks for help, but agrees when she offers to pay his debt.
 The two set out to find out what happened to Graiman and discover who is after them.

 Rivai arrives at Graiman's home and is asked by the local corrupt sheriff to identify the body.
 She discovers it is not Charles Graiman; the real Graiman escaped through the woods and left a body double behind.
 Graiman makes his way to the home of Traceur's mother, Jennifer.
 The two leave for a local motel.

 The men chasing them are mercenaries for Black River, a security contractor.
 They are after Prometheus, a system that controls the entire United States defense network.
 Information needed to control the system is contained on Graiman's hard drives in the mercenaries' possession, but is encrypted; only Graiman and Sarah know the encryption keys.
 KITT also possesses the data and can access the system.

 Graiman contacts Sarah and asks her to meet him at the motel.
 He advises Sarah to contact Rivai for help.
 When she does so, Rivai puts her phone in speaker-mode so the sheriff can hear the location, unaware that the sheriff is working with the mercenaries.